LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

    | ?- lgtunit::run_test_sets([test_set_1, test_set_2, ...]).

 where the ``run_test_sets/1`` predicate argument is a list of two or more test object identifiers.
-This predicate makes possible to get a single code coverage report that takes into account all the tests.
+This predicate makes it possible to get a single code coverage report that takes into account all the tests.

 It's also possible to automatically run loaded tests when using the